Convicted pedophile Jeffrey Epstein's Upper East Side mansion is set to sell for roughly $50 million.

 The paper did not disclose the potential buyer.

 The home was part of the federal investigation into Epstein as investigators raided it in 2019 as part of their investigation into child pornography and sex trafficking.

-Epstein was a convicted sex-offender whose case has drawn national attention over allegations of pedophilia.
-He was initially sentenced in Florida state court, but serve minimal jail time.
+Epstein was a convicted sex offender whose case has drawn national attention over allegations of pedophilia.
+He was initially sentenced in Florida state court, but served minimal jail time.